thz/displaino/README.txt

-playground for a arduino based wifi display
+## playground for a arduino based wifi display

+### Abstract

+	We are using a Wemos D1 mini with an attached display:
-	we are using a 128x64 oled via i2c on a wemos d1 mini physical pin-outs match: d3/d4 for SDA/SLC
+		* 128x64 oled via i2c
+		* 160x128 color oled (NHD).

 	this software uses some dependencies:
 	(usually a zip-download from the repo is sufficient